 When Mr. Lawton and his team bought the land in 2008, they started with capturing all the water they could and planted hardy trees and nitrogen-fixing plants.
 These measures provide the garden with anti-evaporation strategies.

 All the water is recycled, the entire project runs on solar power, and this forest garden now serves as an institute.
 Everybody is welcome, visitors from other countries and the local communities are being shown how permaculture functions.

 This YouTube video shows you the 10-year timeline of the Greening the Desert Project.

-People also started to buy small plots of land and following the guidelines of Mr. Lawton can now boast of their own small oasis.
+People also bought small plots of land, and following the guidelines of Mr. Lawton can now boast of their own small oasis.

-There are many more innovating projects out there with the capacity to make Mother Earth green again.
-The human race is capable of doing great and good things.
+There are many more innovative projects out there with the capacity to make Mother Earth green again.
+Humanity can do great and good things.
 We need to spread the word before it is too late and more of our beautiful Planet has been converted into a desert.

 Source: Smithsonian, March 24, 2017, article by Lorraine Boissoneault, Wikipedia